Criminal Invasion of Privacy Denver Attorney, C.R.S. 18-7-801

-It’s not difficult to face charges of Criminal Invasion of Privacy in Arapahoe County.
-People may get caught for observing or photographing others (when privacy is expected) and not feel they’ve committed a crime.
+Many different actions can lead to a charge of Criminal Invasion of Privacy in Arapahoe County.
+People may get caught for observing or photographing others (when privacy is expected) and not feel they've committed a crime.
 For example, maybe a neighbor gets home late one night and spots his female neighbor undressing with the blinds open.
 Right as he notices her, the woman spots him and assumes he was watching her for a while.
-Even though he wasn’t, he could still face criminal charges.
+Even though he wasn't, he could still face criminal charges.

-If we can prove your intent behind committing the crime wasn’t to receive sexual pleasure, we can often get criminal charges reduced or a case dismissed.
+If we can prove your intent behind committing the crime wasn't to receive sexual gratification, we can often get criminal charges reduced or a case dismissed.

 Criminal Invasion of Privacy is not a sexual offense in Jefferson County, Colorado.
 But, it can still carry harsh consequences if convicted.
-Charged as a class 2 misdemeanor, potential jail time includes between 3 and 12 months in the Jefferson County Jail.
-You do not want this conviction on your record.
+Charged as a class 2 misdemeanor, potential jail time includes up to 120 days in Jefferson County Jail and $750 in fines.
+You don't want this conviction on your record.
 Take control of your future and contact an aggressive defense lawyer immediately if facing Criminal Invasion of Privacy charges.